 To get into how cash-payers may be impacted by credit card fees, we have to back up a bit and explain the charges associated with the credit card business.
 Up until recent years, retailers would typically bear the brunt of myriad credit card fees, including interchange and assessment charges.

-These charges average about 2% per purchase, but can be as much as 4%, depending on the network.
+These credit card fees and other charges average about 2% per purchase, but can be as much as 4%, depending on the network.
 Retailers utilize card processing networks (such as Mastercard, Visa, American Express, etc.) to facilitate all such transactions for them because they have the trusted infrastructure and banking system already in place.

 In addition to having a relationship with the card networks, retailers must also sign up with a merchant services provider, which handles the actual transaction process and manages the transferring of money.